Skip to main content

 Appendix Domestic Worker Statement: Domestic Worker Statement

-The Appendix Domestic Worker Statement is designed for domestic workers in private households who meet specific eligibility criteria.
+The Appendix Domestic Worker Statement is designed for domestic workers in private households who satisfy specific eligibility criteria.

 • DOMESTIC-WORKER: Overseas Domestic Worker Visa